telavivmakers/geek_code/README.md

 h++	=	Living alone, get out once a week to buy food, no more than once a month to do laundry.
 All surfaces covered. h+	=	Friends come over to visit every once in a while to talk about Geek things.
-There is a place for them to sit. h	=	Living with one or more registered Geeks. h--	=	Living with one or more people who know nothing about being a Geek and refuse to watch Babylon 5. h---	=	Married, (persons living romantically with someone might as well label themselves h—, you're as good as there already.) h----	=	Married with children – Al Bundy can sympathize
+There is a place for them to sit. h	=	Living with one or more registered Geeks. h-	=	Living with one or more people who know nothing about being a Geek and refuse to watch geeky shows on TV. h--	=	Married, (persons living romantically with someone might as well label themselves h--, you're as good as there already.) h---	=	Married with children – Al Bundy can sympathize

 h!
 I am stuck living with my parents! h* I'm not sure where I live anymore.
 This lab/workplace seems like home to me.